akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 "At last—an honest creature in this hall.
 Spare the goose, you plead?"

-It was a novelty for a petitioner to plead for a bird’s life while her own head sat so precarious.
+It was a pleasing novelty for a petitioner to plead for a bird’s life while her own head sat so precarious.

 “I say she has earned mercy from my knife, for she has already graced my table with more sport than my knights.”